An Internal Investigation Can Prevent Criminal Liability

 Two Florida Residents Sentenced on Bribery Charges, November 25, 2013

 Get Professional Help With Internal Corporate Internal Investigations

-If you are a medium-sized company, small business or a large federal government contractor, you want to seriously consider developing periodic corporate internal investigations or respond to a government investigation.
-Contact our federal investigation lawyers for legal advice at 1-866-601-5518.
+If you are a medium-sized company, small business or a large federal government contractor, you want to seriously consider developing periodic corporate internal investigations.
+Contact our federal contract lawyers for legal advice at 1-866-601-5518.
 Free Initial Consultation.